chesslablab/chess-data/README.md

 1 row in set (0.00 sec)
 ```

-Alternatively, seed the `games` table with STR tag pairs, movetexts and heuristic snapshots too for further supervised training:
+Alternatively, seed the `games` table with STR tag pairs, movetexts and heuristic pictures too for further supervised training:

-	$ php cli/db/seed.php data/players/Adams.pgn --heuristics
+	$ php cli/db-seed.php --heuristics data/players/Adams.pgn

-Once the command above is successfully run, this is how the heuristic picture of the game with `id = 1` looks like:
+Once the command above is successfully run, this is how the `heuristic_picture` of the game with `id = 1` looks like:

 ```text
 mysql> SELECT heuristic_picture FROM games WHERE id = 1;